This post contains affiliate links. When you purchase through our links, we may earn a commission.

 oven fried potatoes and mushrooms recipe process images

 • There are lots of approaches to ‘frying’ your potatoes.
 My recipe suggests oven ‘fried’, as I find that most convenient.
-You can use a skillet on the stove, or an air-fryer for hyper-convenience.
+You can use a This is an affiliate link.skillet on the stove, or an This is an affiliate link.air fryer for hyper-convenience.

 • Button and chestnut mushrooms are readily available, but offer little flavour against the caramelised onions.
 Mushrooms like oyster and chanterelle add an exotic aesthetic to the dish.
 Chunky portobellos or shiitake will offer satisfying substance.
 Take your pick!